Pop Culture Madness!

 Alfred Hitchcock wrote a story for Look magazine in 1943 called The Murder of Monty Woolley.
 It was a sequence of captioned photographs inviting the reader to inspect the photos for clues to the murderer's identity.

 The Last Supper by Leonardo da Vinci was nearly destroyed when a bomb dropped directly on the Santa Maria delle Grazie in Milan in August of 1943.
-For three years afterwards it was exposed to the elements until building restoration.
+For three years afterward, it was exposed to the elements until building restoration.

-Nachos were invented 1943 and were originally called "Nacho's Especiales" after the man who invented them: Ignacio "Nacho" Anaya.
+Nachos were invented in 1943 and were originally called “Nacho’s Especiales” after the man who invented them: Ignacio “Nacho” Anaya.

 "Zoot Suit Riot" was an actual event.
 In 1943, several thousand US servicemen with police escorts marched through LA to strip and beat young Latino men for wearing "extravagant" zoot suits during the somber war era.

-Geraldine Doyle, the woman in the 1943 wartime poster "We Can Do It" didn't know she was the model for it until 1984, or that it existed.
+Geraldine Doyle, the woman in the 1943 wartime poster “We Can Do It!” didn’t know she was the model for it until 1984, or that it existed.

 World War II News and Information

 The Man Who Never Was.
-In 1943, a British Major's body was found with papers detailing an upcoming attack against the Nazis in Greece.
+In 1943, a British Major’s body was found with papers detailing an upcoming attack against the Nazis in Greece.
 However, the Major never existed.
-It was a homeless man's body planted with fake papers so the real attack on Sicily could take place with little resistance.
+It was a homeless man’s body planted with fake papers so the real attack on Sicily could occur with little resistance.

 US officials banned sliced bread as a wartime conservation measure.

 At the Allied Tehran Conference in 1943, Joseph Stalin proposed executing 50,000-100,000 German officers to prevent another war.
-While Churchill was infuriated, Roosevelt thought he was joking and said "maybe 49,000 would be enough."
+While Churchill was infuriated, Roosevelt thought he was joking and said, “Maybe 49,000 would be enough.”

-Disney released a movie during World War II called "Der Fuerer's Face" which depicted Donald Duck having a nightmarish time in the Nazi Regime.
+Disney released a movie during World War II called “Der Fuerer’s Face,” which depicted Donald Duck having a nightmarish time in the Nazi Regime.
 It is the only Donald Duck film to win an Academy Award.

 During World War II, roughly 3,860 kamikaze pilots died, but only about 19% of kamikaze attacks managed to hit a ship.

 American soldier John R. Fox died when he deliberately called an artillery strike on himself.
-Realizing that German troops were overrunning his position, the strike delayed the enemy long enough for other American units to organize a counter attack.
+Realizing that German troops were overrunning his position, the strike delayed the enemy long enough for other American units to organize a counterattack.

 RIP, Scandals, Sad and Odd News